Bachelor of Laws

 - To analyse social reality from the point of view of law as a regulatory system for social relations.

-The syllabus of the Bachelor of Laws consists of 180 European credits, all of them compulsory.
+The study programme of the Bachelor of Laws consists of 180 European credits, all of them compulsory.

 The specific subjects on Andorra are: